Wednesday, February 8, 2012

 Crichton's knowledge of patent law is spotty, but he's on the right side of the debate.
 For a more detailed discussion, please see my blog.

-Andrew Chin on February 16, 2007 1:11 AM The analogy to patenting the discovery of elephants in inapt.
+The analogy to patenting the discovery of elephants in inapt.
 Considerable ingenuity and effort is required to discover gene sequences, and some property recognition acts as a financial stimulus to such inquiry.
 There was a "Franklin stove" episode in the paper just yesterday, where researchers at the University of Alberta have discovered that a drug previously patented for another use, cannot get produced because the patent has expired.
 No one wants to fund the clinical trials to get approval without patent protection.
 No patent implies higher death rate.
 No need to worry about paying high fees for the cancer treatment--it simply will not be available.
 Seems to me death is a higher price, but we all have our opinions.

 Shouldn't the magic of the invisible hand be solving this issue?
 No, the invisible hand is not the final solution.
 Different nations, and different people in those nations, should not be denied the right to the best treatment; for any period of years, be it 10 or 20 or 70, discriminated just because of their current wealth conditions.
 That is a crime against humanity.
 Let people pay according to their means, for example.